EWTekwa/GAPP/readme.txt

  	Loads in our custom NCBI results
  	Merges the databases
- 	Runs in silico silico pcr on the merged results
- 	PCA to catch trimmed sequences
+ 	Runs in silico silico pcr on the merged results PGA/pairwise global alignment to catch trimmed sequences

  - 06c_format-for-taxonomy.py
- 	reads in in-silico-pcr results updates headers from custom db to match crabs taxonomy file
+ 	reads in in-silico-pcr results updates headers from custom db to match crabs taxonomy file note this is due to a 'bug' in crabs to report as a github issue later

  - 06d_crabs_dereplicate-filter.sh

  Overview of CRABS (remove later when our workflow is updated):